 There’s one enduring tip in the travelsphere that we do not recommend: using dryer sheets to keep your clothes from smelling.
 Dryer sheets are made with chemically based fragrances that can cause allergic reactions on skin—and they aren’t environmentally friendly (as they are single use).
 Plus, dryer sheets mask odors without resolving the underlying problem—which is typically bacteria-based.

-In case of flight cancellations and other travel-related snafus, it’s always smart to have extra supplies of meds and antibacterial wipes.
+In case of flight cancellations and other travel-related snafus, it’s always smart to have extra supplies of meds, masks, and antibacterial wipes.
 Here’s our golden rule: one set for your carry-on and one set for your checked bag.
 Use anti-bacterial wipes to wipe down all hard surfaces once you’re seated in the airplane (meaning armrests, TV screens, tray tables, windows, and your seat belt buckle).
 From time to time, you’ll end up forgetting your coveted stash of wipes in the seat pocket in front of you, which is why it’s good to have backup wipes in your checked bag (and, in these times, the local drug store by your Airbnb might not have any left).
 Don't forget to wipe down the door handles, faucets, dressers in your hotel room—since "clean" does not always equal disinfected.